Tuning the Weights: The Impact of Initial Matrix Configurations on Successor Features Learning Efficacy: Experimental results

+In Figure \ref{SR_matrix}, we present characteristic results simulated in a grid world comprising 100 cells.
+Upon comparison of the learning pattern of the 50th cell's SR place field across agents, we noticed that SF agents equipped with random weights (Xavier, He, uniform) exhibited an expedited shift towards asymmetrical SR place fields relative to their non-random counterparts (SR, Identity matrix, Zero matrix).

-\paragraph{SR place field learning history} Figure \ref{SR_matrix} shows representative results simulated in a grid world with N=100.
-Comparing learning pattern SR place field of 50th cell between agents reveals that the SF agent with random weight (random agent) skews its SR place field earlier than other three agents.
-The SR place field of the 50th cell of the other three agents, except for the random agent, shows a symmetrical pattern even in episodes 50th and 100th.
-Considering the learned pattern of the whole SR matrix (Figure \ref{SR_matrix}C) at the 50th episode, the SR place field of the random agent has an asymmetrical pattern even in the cells near the first cell.
-Whereas the SR place field of other three agents shows a symmetrical pattern except for the cells near the goal location.
+In specific, the SR place fields of the 50th cell for non-random agents retained a symmetrical pattern even at the 50th and 100th episodes (Figure \ref{SR_matrix}B).
+In contrast, when we inspected the learned pattern of the comprehensive SR matrix at the 50th episode (Figure \ref{SR_matrix}C), it became evident that the SR place fields of random agents already displayed an asymmetrical pattern.
+This held true even for cells located proximally to the first cell.
+On the other hand, non-random agents, with the exception of those in the vicinity of the goal location, continued to exhibit a symmetrical pattern in their SR place fields.

-\paragraph{PCA} The whole SR matrix represents the population activity of all place cells that encode the entire grid world.
-Thus, we need to reduce the dimension of SR matrix to analyze and track the change of learning pattern according to episodes.
-Similar to the method used in neuroscience research to analyze large-scale neuronal recordings \citep{Cunningham:2014ev}, PCA was used in this study (Figure \ref{PCA}).
-As expected from the representative result of changes in the SR place field, random agent takes a shorter route to the converging point.

-In a small grid world (N=5), the changing pattern of the SR place matrix from the SR agent and the SF agent with identity matrix (identity agent) looks similar, and that from the random agent and the SF agent with zero matrix (zero agent) looks similar.
-In a grid world with a larger size, however, the changing patterns from the three agents, except for the random agent, are similar.
-Note that the scales of axis are different.
-(See the Supple.
-Fig. \ref{supplePCA} for the same scale axis.)

-\paragraph{Distance of SR matrix between agents} As can be inferred from the PCA results, if the random agent converges to the optimal SR place field faster, the distance of the SR place matrices between the random agent and other agents will increase in the learning process and become closer as they converge.
-The distances between the SR place matrices of the other three agents will not increase.
-To confirm this, the L1 distances between the agents' SR matrices are plotted according to the learning episode (Figure \ref{distance}).
-The L1 distance changing pattern between the four agents shows expected results.
-Since the larger size of the grid world leads to the larger SR matrix and the greater the distance, the y-axises are plotted in log scale.
+These observations underscore the intriguing finding that SF agents with random initial weights converge more rapidly towards asymmetrical SR place fields compared to non-random agents.
+This facet is especially pronounced in the early stages of learning, which can have implications on the temporal dynamics of learning and overall task performance.